The Ultimate Guide to Transportation in Iceland

 • Driving in Iceland: Renting a car is the most popular option.
 Be aware of traffic rules, weather changes, and road conditions.

-• Guided tours: Many people also take guided tours for an easier transportation option that also allows you to take in the scenery.
+• Guided tours: Many people also take guided tours for an easier transportation option that also allows them to take in the scenery.

-• Public transport: Staeto buses operate in Reykjavik and nearby areas, with payment options including the Klappid app, contactless card payments, or exact cash.
+• Public transport: Staeto buses operate in Reykjavik and nearby areas, with payment options including the Klappid app and contactless card payments.

 • Domestic flights: Book flights across Iceland to reach remote locations, especially in winter.

-• Taxis and transfers: Airport taxi transfers are available to Reykjavik, with no Uber or Lyft in Iceland.
+• Taxis and transfers: Airport taxi transfers to Reykjavik are available, but there's no Uber or Lyft in Iceland.

 Traveling by Car